 - To provide a background of advice and help on which any prospective "Coldstreamer" may call.

-On successful completion of their duties during their year in office, the Coldstreamer is invited to join the Club at our Annual Dinner held in March the following year.
+On successful completion of their duties during their year in office, the Coldstreamer is invited to join the Club at our Annual Dinner held in March the following year and at the dinner they are also presented with there Ex Coldstreamers' Club tie.

 Through the years as the membership of the Club has grown, the Club has evolved and moved with the times, getting involved in many different activities.
 We still hold our Annual Dinner in March and continue to maintain the aims of the Club as laid down at the first meeting.
 We also now have an annual outing to one of the other Common Ridings, carry out various fund raising activities as well as helping out at local charity events and at Coldstream Civic Week.